yellobyte/SoapESP32/README.md

 ## :relaxed: Postscript

-If you run into trouble with your mediaserver or have suggestions how to improve the lib, feel free to contact me.
+If you run into trouble with your mediaserver or have suggestions how to improve the lib, feel free to contact me or create an issue.